wtnwin111/interview/README.md

     61) Given a integer N, find the minimal M to make N * M contains only 0 and 1. such as: N = 2, M = 5, N * M = 10.
     62) Given N point in two dimentional space, find the closest two points.
+    63) Given a source range, and a list of target range, write code to check if the source range is in target range.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?